Age verification: Canada

-The proposed legislation Bill S-210—which passed the Senate in 2023 and began committee review in the House of Commons in late-May 2024, would prohibit organizations from making "sexually explicit" material available on the internet for commercial purposes to users under the age of 18, unless an age verification system is implemented, or the content has a legitimate artistic, educational, or scientific purpose.
-The bill has been criticized for privacy implications, not specifically specifying a required form of age verification, and freedom of expression concerns surrounding its scope—which can include social networking and online video services, and allow for blocking of entire websites to users in Canada if they do not comply with orders issued under the bill—even if the rest of the content is otherwise non-pornographic.
+The proposed Protecting Young Persons from Exposure to Pornography Act would prohibit organizations from making "sexually explicit" material available on the internet for commercial purposes to users under the age of 18, unless an age verification or estimation system is implemented, or the content has a legitimate artistic, educational, or scientific purpose.
+The bill excludes platforms (such as search engines) that are "incidentally and not deliberately" designed to provide access to sexually explicit material.

+It was originally introduced in the 44th Canadian Parliament in 2021, and was criticized for privacy implications, not specifically specifying a required form of age verification, and freedom of expression concerns surrounding its scope—which can include social networking and online video services, and allow for blocking of entire websites to users in Canada if they do not comply with orders issued under the bill—even if the rest of the content is otherwise non-pornographic.
+The bill passed the Senate in 2023 and began committee review in the House of Commons in late-May 2024, but was not passed before the prorogation of Parliament in January 2025.
+It was subsequently reintroduced with amendments in May 2025 after the formation of the 45th Canadian Parliament.

 China

 On August 30, 2021, the State Press and Publication Administration issued the Notice of the State Press and Publication Administration on Further Strict Management to Effectively Prevent Minors from Being Addicted to Online Games, which stipulates that all online game enterprises may only provide online game services to minors for one hour from 20:00 to 21:00 daily on Fridays, Saturdays, Sundays and legal holidays, and may not provide online game services to minors in any form at other times.